tamerrarda/TroiaDocs/docs/architecture.md

 6. **Fail closed on identity.** A payout with a missing or invalid destination or memo is rejected outright.
 7. **A pre-funded, custodial pool.** Troia carries the float and the risk so the merchant is paid instantly.
 8. **A gateway-aware browser extension.** The extension recognises a supported checkout and offers to pay with a Troy card; it holds no keys and signs nothing, and always falls back to a manual option.
-9. **Every dependency behind an interface.** Payment processor, exchange, and signing are all swappable, so production is a matter of configuration and a few concrete implementations.
+9. **Every dependency behind an interface.** Payment processor, exchange, and signing are all swappable, so production is a matter of configuration and a few concrete implementations — plus a re-check of the timing budget and the closing of two named engineering gaps.
+It is deliberately not a switch to flip; [Toward mainnet](./toward-mainnet.md) says exactly what is left.
 10. **Test network today, regulated production later.** Going live is treated as a separate, regulated phase rather than a flip of a switch.

 For anyone who wants the full engineering detail behind these decisions, the [Reconciliation](./reconciliation.md) and [Scope & limitations](./scope.md) pages go deeper, and the [Live-smoke run](./live-smoke.md) shows the whole flow working end to end on the test network.